decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 C1 == C2.
 ```

-Additionally, the new operation MUST comfort to the following requirements:
+Additionally, the new operation MUST conform to the following requirements:

 - The returned scalars MUST be independent.
 More specifically, knowledge of any subset of the returned scalars MUST NOT reveal any information about the scalars not in that subset.
 - Unique inputs MUST result to unique outputs.